aloneStarDev/shProject/README.md

 	---------------> su - postgres
 	---------------> cd data
 	---------------> vim pg_hba.conf

-and then we should add own user and database to list with md5 method
+and then we should add own user and database to list with md5 method after all of this we should restart our postgresql service and then it's ready to use
+	systemctl restart postgresql

+-->creating tables
+su - postgres
+psql fpdb star -W
+-->then enter your password
+--->now we can type postgres command

+CREATE TABLE IF NOT EXISTS fp_stores_data ( id SERIAL PRIMARY KEY, time BIGINT, province VARCHAR(50) NOT NULL city VARCHAR(50) NOT NULL, market_id INTEGER NOT NULL, produt_id INEGER NOT NULL, price INTEGER NOT NULL, quantity INTEGER NOT NULL, has_sold INTEGER NOT NULL
+);

 ====================================================
 to compile every c program in linux by gcc we use this command to make a executable file and then run it: